awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/deployment-beanstalk-traditional.rst

-1. In Solution Explorer, open the context (right-click) menu for the :guilabel:`AEBWebAppDemo` project folder for the project you created in the previous section, or open the context menu for the project folder for your own application, and choose :guilabel:`Publish to AWS`.
+1. In Solution Explorer, open the context (right-click) menu for the :guilabel:`AEBWebAppDemo` project folder for the project you created in the previous section, or open the context menu for the project folder for your own application, and choose :guilabel:`Publish to AWS Elastic Beanstalk`.

    .. figure:: images/tkv-publish-to-aws-console.png
        :scale: 85